openrsp/openrsp/doc/tutorial/openrsp_introduction.rst

 ("response functions" or "residues") based on the density matrix-based response theory [#]_.

+Therefore, OpenRSP extensively bases on the matrix operations, which are built on top of the `QcMatrix library <https://gitlab.com/bingao/qcmatrix>`_.
+Please refer to the manual and tutorial of this library if you are not familiar with it.

 .. [#] Magnus Ringholm, Dan Jonsson, and Kenneth Ruud,
    J. Comput.
 Chem., 35, 622 (2014).
 .. [#] Andreas J. Thorvaldsen, Kenneth Ruud, Kasper Kristensen,